While there are a range of possible causes for early miscarriage and chemical pregnancy, the most common cause is chromosomal abnormalities.

 How to Prevent Miscarriage and Chemical Pregnancy

 As discussed in detail in the book, the latest scientific studies show that there are many ways we can give an egg the best possible chance of developing with the correct number of chromosomes.
-These strategies include avoiding toxins such as BPA, balancing blood sugar levels, and supplementing with nutrients that support energy production in the egg, such as CoQ10, melatonin, alpha-lipoic acid, N-acetyl cysteine, and DHEA.
+These strategies include avoiding toxins such as BPA, supplementing with nutrients that support energy production in the egg, and making a some key dietary changes that reduce inflammation and improve egg quality.